HSLdevcom/transitlog/README.md

 The next review session is on 2019-02-12 from 12:00 to 12:30 UTC.
 Please name your avatar if you join us remotely at https://meet.jit.si/transitlog .

+## UI project maintainer skills

+- Recent experience with React v16 is required.
+- Experience with Javascript app state management is required, preferrably with MobX but with Redux or other libraries is also applicable.
+- Experience with client-side GraphQL and Apollo is required.
+- Familiarity with modern Javascript syntax (ES6+) is good to have.
+- Experience with Webpack and modern Javascript build systems is good to have.
+- Experience with Leaflet or maps in general is good to have.
+- Experience with modern CSS is good to have.
+The UI uses styled-components.